52North/PostTIME/README.md

 #PostTIME SQL functions
 ##ISO19108 Functions
 The following functions are taken over from ISO19108 - for that reason these are only defined for the primitive object types.
-However, if you call one of these with a multi object you will get 'NAP' if the return type is text or '-1' if the return type is a number.
+However, if you call one of these with a multi object you will get 'NAP' if the return type is text or '-1' if the return type is numeric.
 That means you can call these functions with any PostTIME instance without causing an error.
 ##### tm\_relative\_position( PostTIME , PostTIME ) : text
 Determine the relative position of one inctance to another and returns the result as a string according to ISO19108. *Examples:*